dim2k2006/microfrontend-react-app/README.md

 #### Can we use ESM?

 Yes, we can use ESM and dynamic import to load the remote applications.
-This was my initial approach to the problem, but I could not achieve the proper bundle configuration with webpack to make it work.
+This was my initial approach to the problem, but I could not achieve the proper bundle configuration with Webpack to make it work.

 #### Can we isolate the CSS of the different MFEs somehow?